evpo/EncryptPad/docs/en/tutorials/open_plain_text_protect_with_passphrase/passphrase_protection.md

 ## Open another plain text file

-If you try to open a plain text file now, it will fail with the following message.
+If you try to open a plain text file now, it will fail with the following message:

 ![Cannot open plain text](images/open_another_plain_text.png)